xvokac/AMoI/README.md

 # AMoI
-Area moment od inertia (the second moment of area) and properties of plane area
+Area moment of inertia (the second moment of area) and properties of plane area